Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change

 \section{Conclusion}

-This paper presents a DPINN method designed to improve the ability of AI-based solvers to resolve the coupled AC–CH–NS system for three-phase flows with phase change and sharp interfaces without prior measured data.
-In terms of network architecture, the method employs a discontinuity-aware residual adaptive block to mitigate spectral bias, automatically detect and model sharp interfaces, and a learnable local artificial-viscosity term that stabilizes the algorithm in regions of steep gradients.
-For optimization, time-marching and adaptive loss-weighting strategies are introduced to prevent long-term error accumulation and alleviate gradient conflicts in multi-objective optimization, respectively.
-This method is evaluated on the two-phase reversed single-vortex and bubble-rising problems, resulting in accurate sharp-interface dynamics and outperforming conventional numerical and PINN-based approaches.
-It is further applied to a three-phase droplet-icing case with phase change and viscosity and density ratios exceeding seven and three orders of magnitude, respectively, producing an icy droplet with a pointy tip and matching experiments and numerical simulations adequately.
+A discontinuity-aware physics-informed neural network, referred to as DPINN, is proposed to improve the capability of AI-based simulators in solving the coupled AC–CH–NS equations for three-phase flows with phase changes and sharp interfaces without relying on prior measured data.
+In terms of the network architecture, the method employs a Fourier embedding layer to mitigate spectral bias, learnable discontinuity-aware activation functions to automatically detect and model sharp interfaces, and a learnable local artificial viscosity term to stabilize the algorithm in regions of steep gradients.
+For optimization, time-marching and adaptive loss-weighting strategies are introduced to reduce long-horizon errors and mitigate gradient conflicts in the coupled phase-field formulation, respectively.
+This method is validated on the two-phase reversed single-vortex and bubble-rising problems, accurately resolving the sharp interface dynamics and significantly outperforming conventional PINNs.
+DPINN is further applied to a three-phase droplet-icing case with phase change, where the viscosity and density ratios between ice, water, and air exceed seven and three orders of magnitude, respectively, accurately reproducing the freezing process and the sharp pointy-tip formation.